Empty properties

 There are no reductions for:

-- properties left empty
+• properties left empty (unless an exemption applies)

-- empty homes that need repair
+• empty homes that need repair

-If your property has been empty and substantially unfurnished for 2 years or more, you'll need to pay an empty home premium on top of the full Council Tax charge for your property.
-The premium will be applied 2 years after the date from which the property first became empty, not the date of ownership.
+If your property has been empty and substantially unfurnished for 12 months or more, you'll need to pay an empty home premium on top of the full Council Tax charge for your property.
+This means after 12 months you'll pay double the normal Council Tax charge until the property has been empty for 5 years.

 The premiums are:

-- 1 April 2019 - 100% of the full Council Tax charge for your property
+• 100% of the full Council Tax charge for your property after 1 year

-- 1 April 2020 - 200% if your property has been empty for more than 5 years
+• 200% if your property has been empty for more than 5 years

-- 1 April 2021 - 300% for properties empty for over 10 years
+• 300% for properties empty for over 10 years

 You must tell us if your property becomes occupied so that we can make sure you are paying the right amount of Council Tax.